 Tens of Thousands of Tainted Drug Cases Dismissed

-BOSTON (CN) – The highest court in Massachusetts confirmed the dismissal Thursday of more than 20,000 drug cases tied to a now-incarcerated chemist.
+BOSTON (CN) – The highest court in Massachusetts confirmed the dismissal Wednesday evening of more than 20,000 drug cases tied to a now-incarcerated chemist.

 Annie Dookahn pleaded guilty back in 2013 to doctoring the results of upwards of 34,000 drug tests while working at the Hinton State Laboratory — amounting to one in six of the criminal drug cases tried in Massachusetts between 2003 and 2012.